-The Energize Eastside project will build a new substation and upgrade approximately 18 miles of existing transmission lines from Redmond to Renton.
+The Energize Eastside project will build a new substation and upgrade approximately 16 miles of transmission lines within the existing corridor from Redmond to Renton.
 Combined with continued electric conservation, Energize Eastside will keep the lights on for homes and businesses in our Eastside communities for years to come.

 Click the facts below to learn more about Energize Eastside.

 The last major upgrade to the backbone of the Eastside’s electric grid was more than 50 years ago in the 1960s.
 Since then, our population has grown eight-fold and our economy relies on reliable power in ways that it did not 50 years ago.
 This growth will only continue.
 Projections by the Puget Sound Regional Council show the Eastside population will likely grow by another third and employment will grow by more than three-quarters over the next 25 years.

 Studies project that growth on the Eastside could cause demand for electricity to exceed the capacity of the backbone of the Eastside’s transmission system as early as winter 2017-18 and summer of 2018.
 In fact, our peak demand increased faster than modeled and our actual 2017 summer peak demand exceeded our load forecast for summer 2018 — one year earlier than expected.

 Federal regulations require PSE to have sufficient infrastructure to meet foreseeable demand requirements or plan for intentional load shedding (also referred to as rolling blackouts or rotating outages) to customers.
 If PSE plans to use load shedding to meet its federally-mandated requirements, we must discuss that plan publicly.
 As such, PSE has reached out to Eastside cities to brief their staff on our plan.